arkani0n/docker-terraform-ansilble/Readme.md

 1. No error duirng script execution
 2. access the created EC2 on it's public IP, port 8080 -- you should get a page with text like "Hello from Arkanion"

+Cleanup:
+Run `terraform destroy` from `./terraform` dir, and approve the destroy.
+The command will remove all created resources, except S3 bucket used as S3 backend